 Research and Monitoring

-The SOCP carries out important surveys and monitoring of wild Sumatran orangutan populations and continues long-term studies of their behaviour and ecology in the Batang Toru Monitoring Station and Sikundur Monitoring Station forests of North Sumatra province, and at the well known peat swamp research station at Suaq Balimbing in Aceh province.
+The SOCP carries out important surveys and monitoring of wild Sumatran and Tapanuli orangutan populations and continues long-term studies of their behaviour and ecology in the Batang Toru Monitoring Station and Sikundur Monitoring Station forests of North Sumatra province, and at the well known peat swamp research station at Suaq Balimbing in Aceh province.
 We also conduct extended post-release monitoring of the growing, reintroduced Sumatran orangutan population at the Jantho Nature Reserve, in northern Aceh.

 At each site the SOCP monitors the orangutan population and collects behavioural, climatological and phenological data.
 Rainfall also is recorded each day at 06:00 and again at 18:00, whereas the absolute minimum and maximum temperatures are recorded at 18:00.
 Additionally, rainfall, temperature, and humidity are logged each hour with a HOBO® weather station.
 Long-term phenological plots are monitored at the beginning of each month.
 Data collected for each of the long-term plots includes the availability scores of young leaves, flowers, and fruits, which follows the ‘Phenology Sampling Protocol’ developed and standardized by members of the Orangutan Network.